Jacoby Ford: Professional career

-2010 NFL Combine

 Oakland Raiders

-On April 24, Ford was drafted by the Oakland Raiders in the 4th round of the 2010 NFL Draft with the 108th pick overall.
+On April 24, Ford was selected by the Oakland Raiders in the fourth round of the 2010 NFL draft with the 108th pick overall.
 He had 6 receptions for 148 yards and also returned a kickoff 94 yards for a touchdown against the Kansas City Chiefs on November 7, 2010.
 This was his career-best receiving total.
 Ford was a pivotal weapon against the Chiefs recording 148 receiving yards, 47 yards of which came on a pass from Jason Campbell to set up Sebastian Janikowski for the 33-yard field goal to beat the Kansas City Chiefs 23-20 in overtime.
 For his spectacular play in Week 9 against Kansas City, Ford was voted as the Pepsi NFL Rookie of the Week.
 Ford was named the AFC Special Teams Player of the Month for November 2010.
 He had a 94-yard touchdown on a kickoff return against the Kansas City Chiefs and a 101-yard return for a score against the Miami Dolphins, the latter the third longest in club history.
 On December 26, 2010, Ford returned the opening kickoff for 100 yards against the Indianapolis Colts, going end-to-end in 11 seconds.
 Ford also holds the Raiders record for the most kickoff returns for a touchdown in a season at 3.
 During the Week 6 game of the 2011 season, Ford set the Raiders franchise record for the most kickoffs returned for touchdowns in franchise history with 4, after his 101-yard kick off return for a touchdown against the Cleveland Browns.
 In the offseason of 2014 the Raiders decided to not offer Ford a new contract.